Disappearance at Clifton Hill

 Disappearance at Clifton Hill (initially known as Clifton Hill) is a 2019 Canadian thriller film, directed by Albert Shin.
 The film stars Tuppence Middleton as Abby, a young woman who returns home to Niagara Falls, Ontario, when she inherits a family-owned motel in the city's Clifton Hill tourist district following her mother's death, and becomes obsessed with reconstructing inchoate childhood memories of witnessing a kidnapping.

-The film's cast also includes Hannah Gross, Marie-Josée Croze, Andy McQueen, Noah Reid, Dan Lett, Aaron Poole, Connor Jessup, Elizabeth Saunders, and Maxwell McCabe-Lokos, as well as filmmaker David Cronenberg in a rare acting appearance as a local historian and podcaster.
+The film's cast also includes Hannah Gross, Marie-Josée Croze, Andy McQueen, Noah Reid, Dan Lett, Aaron Poole, Connor Jessup, Elizabeth Saunders, and Maxwell McCabe-Lokos, as well as filmmaker David Cronenberg as a local historian and podcaster.
 The film was nominated for four Canadian Screen Award nominations, including Best Supporting Actor for McQueen.

 Plot

 While out fishing and picnicking with her family near their home at Niagara Falls, seven-year-old Abby wanders off and encounters a young, abused boy, hiding in the woods.
 A couple throw the boy into the trunk of their car and abduct him.
 Traumatized and scared, Abby remains silent about what she witnessed.

 Now an adult, Abby returns to Niagara Falls following the death of her mother.
 Throughout her adult life, Abby has had various problems, one of them being a compulsive liar.
 Her mother has left a now defunct motel, The Rainbow, to Abby and her sister, Laure.
 Laure wants to sell the motel to a prominent local family, however Abby is reluctant to do so, still obsessed with the abduction of the "one-eyed boy".

 Abby begins to investigate the mystery of the boy in the woods.
 She soon discovers his name, Alex Moulin; the son of a husband-and-wife magical act known as the Magnificent Moulins.
 Following their son's disappearance, the Moulins moved to America.

 Abby meets local conspiracy theorist and podcaster Walter Bell, who is of the opinion that Alex did not commit suicide, as no trace of his body was ever found.
 He's always held on to strong suspicions that the powerful Lake family was responsible for boys' disappearances in the past.

 To continue with her investigation, Abby requires access to Charlie Lake's office; she pretends to have signed the papers authorizing the sale of the motel (she has, in fact, signed them in disappearing ink).
 While at his office she sees a photo of the Moulins and a woman, Beverly Mole, who worked with them as an animal trainer.
 Apprehensive of Abby's inquiries, Charlie makes ominous threats causing her to rush out in fear.